1. Slurm workload manager

 1.2.
 Slurm Accounting

-Every HPC3 user is granted one time 1000 free CPU hours as a startup allowance.
+is created automatically when your HPC3 account is created.
+Every user is granted one time 1000 free CPU hours as a startup allowance.
 This base allocation is there for you to become familiar with HPC3, Slurm scheduler, and accounting.
-This personal base account is created automatically when your HPC3 account is created.

 1.2.1.
 Getting Slurm Lab Account

-• Names and UCINetIDs of the researchers, graduate students or other collaborators to add to the account.
+• Name and UCInetID of the researchers, graduate students or other collaborators to add to the account.
 They will be be able to charge CPU hours to the lab account.

 Attention